autostars-de/ios-obd-sdk/README.md

 For `GPS Location` purposes activate

 * `NSLocationAlwaysUsageDescription`
-* `NSLocationWhenInUseUsageDescription` in your `Info.plist`.
+* `NSLocationWhenInUseUsageDescription`.

  ## Usage of the SDK

- For full example please refer to the Example Application which represents an intelligent milage tracker with real time fuel consumption.
+As a full usage example please refer to the Example Application to be found in this repository.
+As example application we build an intelligent milage tracker with real time fuel consumption and location awareness in less than one hour.

- Initialize the SDK using the following code and supply the corresponding eventhandler implementations.
+Initialize the SDK using the following code and supply the corresponding event handler implementations.

 ```
 self.cloud = ApiManager